Services for Undergrad Students

 As an undergraduate student, you may borrow books and audiovisual materials from Watzek library using your student ID or another government-issued photo ID.
 Loan periods and overdue fines vary by material type.

-If we do not have the item you are looking for, you can request books and audiovisual materials through Summit, a consortium of over 30 northwest academic libraries, or any materials through Interlibrary Loan (ILL).
+If we do not have the item you are looking for, you can request books and audiovisual materials through Summit, a consortium of nearly 40 northwest academic libraries.
+You can also request resources through Interlibrary Loan (ILL).
 When available, Summit items will generally arrive within five working days while ILL materials may take longer.
-L&C, Summit, and Interlibrary Loan materials can all be found in L&C WorldCat.
-Renewal requests for L&C items can be made in person, over the phone, or through Your Library Accounts.
+L&C and Summit materials can be found through Primo.
+Interlibrary Loan materials can be found in WorldCat.
+Renewal requests for L&C items can be made in person, over the phone, or through your circulation account.

-Books, videos and CDs may be placed on reserve for courses at the request of instructors.
-Items on reserve can be checked out at the Watzek Circulation Desk and typically have limited loan periods to ensure access to as many students as possible.
+Instructors may place books, videos and CDs on reserve for courses.
+Items on reserve can be checked out at the Watzek Circulation Desk and have limited loan periods to ensure access to as many students as possible.
 Please be aware that hourly overdue fines apply to reserve items returned late.
 To find out if your class has something on reserve, select Course Reserves from the menu on the left.

 Reference Librarians are available to help you find the information you need.